AmolShelke2/movie-saver/README.md

 - Search and find movies of your choice
 - add them in the scheduler and come and visit anytime it will be there.
-- used localStorage for storing the scheduled movies.

 <hr>